BrianHicks/elm-infra/README.md

 That lead me to these technology choices:

 - **Terraform and Ansible** for bringing up VMs.
+  Helps with goals 1 and 2.

-  *Why?* No more SSHing into VMs to make changes or restart services by hand (goals 1 and 2.)
+  *Why?* No more SSHing into VMs to make changes or restart services by hand.

   *Another Benefit:* All information about servers and their configuration are backed up and can be restored easily.

 - **Docker** for packaging and dependency isolation.
+  Helps with goal 1.

-  *Why?* Deploys are simpler and more reliable because Docker isolates runtime dependencies (goal 1.)
+  *Why?* Deploys are simpler and more reliable because Docker isolates runtime dependencies.
   Rollbacks become about as easy as deploys.

   *Another Benefit:* It's slightly more secure than we would be otherwise.